-We strive to increase energy efficiencies at our facilities resulting in environmentally-friendly, cost-effective operations.
-These include:
+We strive to increase energy efficiencies at our facilities to achieve environmentally-friendly, cost-effective operations.

-- When we establish a new site, we evaluate options to reduce our energy costs and improve the ambient lighting.
+- We evaluate options to reduce our energy costs and improve the ambient lighting.

 - Many of our facilities have area dimmers, motion sensors and photo sensors which automatically dim lights when ambient light is sufficient.

 - Some U.S. warehouses have converted to LED lighting for its longer life, energy efficiency and non-toxic qualities.

 - Our McKinney, Texas and Stockton, California plants installed T8 lighting to reduce costs and energy usage.
 (T8 is a type of fluorescent light used in factories and workshops.)